QUIDD60x/chatterbox/README.md

 After that, simply install all dependencies and run it in your command line interface.
 You'll get a text box asking for your prompt, and the AI output.
 I hope you enjoy!

 For any more help check the wiki, or leave me a message on discord (quidd60x).

+(this was originally made with pyttsx, but I changed it to Azure due to its much better speech abilities.
+You may see references to pyttsx or code referencing it, it just means I forgot to remove it.)